-- Greenside Pathway Walking Trail This 3 mile sustainable walking trail provides park visitors a safe alternative to using the existing congested roadways.
+• Greenside Pathway Walking Trail - This three mile sustainable walking trail provides park visitors a safe alternative to using the existing congested roadways.
 In August 2012, USACE received an \$854,000 grant from the Federal Transportation Administration to design and construct a post-consumer (recycled) product pathway to circumnavigate the Seven Points Recreation Area.
 The pathway connects 19 recreation areas in Seven Points and gives staff the opportunity to interpret the missions of USACE by using wayside panels strategically placed along the trail.
 An estimated 38,000 recycled tires were used in the construction of the pathway to provide a soft walking surface with a very porous material that allows precipitation to percolate through the trail surface.
-The trail was designed to be visible yet provide for an enjoyable "walk through the park", but has turned into a destination recreation facility.
-The Greenside Pathway opened to the public in 2013. - New development Recent additions of the walking trail, mountain biking trails, and hiking trails have expanded outdoor opportunities into the spring and fall, which demonstrates a proven need for trail growth and enhancements.
+The trail was designed to be visible yet provide for an enjoyable "walk through"

+the park", but has turned into a destination recreation facility.
+The Greenside Pathway opened to the public in 2013.

+New development - Recent additions of the walking trail, mountain biking trails, and hiking trails have expanded outdoor opportunities into the spring and fall seasons, which demonstrates a proven need for trail growth and enhancements.
 This further supports public desire for expanded trail opportunities and priorities of the Pennsylvania SCORP.
+The Skills Park and areas surrounding the trail system also have potential for expansion; however, there are no current plans or funding to expand these areas.